markwang0/old_markwang0.github.io/_pages/about.md

 Hi, I'm Mark (王凯章).

-I'm an NSF Graduate Research Fellow in the [Passalacqua Group](https://sites.google.com/site/passalacquagroup) at the University of Texas at Austin.
+I'm a Ph.D.
+Candidate in the [PassaH2O Group](https://sites.google.com/site/passalacquagroup) at the University of Texas at Austin.

-I develop efficient coastal flood models for rapid inundation mapping.
-I am interested in compound hazards, GIS, and high-performance computing.
+I am interested in flood inundation mapping, compound hazards, GIS, and high-performance computing.

-Currently I am pursuing a Ph.D. in Civil Engineering at UT Austin, where I earned an M.S. in May of 2022.

 Before graduate school I was a green infrastructure engineer in the private and public sectors as well as a 2019-20 Fulbright Fellow.